alekdavis/ConfigFile/README.md

 While you can combine literals and expandable variables, do not combine environment variable notation and PowerShell expandable variables, such as `xxx%PATH%xxx$env:PROCESSOR_IDENTIFIER`xxx`, in the same parameter value.

 Do not cross-reference other parameters (as illustrated in the example above).
-There seems to be a bug in PowerShell that would not expand variables under certain conditions (e.g. the expansion works fine when it is called from a script, or when running a script invoking the module in Visual Studio Code, but it fails when the module us invoked from a script running in the Power Shell command prompt).
+There seems to be a bug in PowerShell that would not expand variables under certain conditions (e.g. the expansion works fine when it is called from a script, or when running a script invoking the module in Visual Studio Code, but it fails when the module us invoked from a script running in the PowerShell command prompt).

 #### Examples